This spicy Korean Radish Kimchi is salty, crunchy, and oh-so-satisfying, with gut-healthy probiotics and ingredients that boost your metabolism!

 Now you are ready to make some awesome kimchi.

-Make sure you share with you non-kimchi-loving friends to convert them into kimchi lovers 🙂
+Make sure you share with you non-kimchi-loving friends to convert them into kimchi lovers š

 Korean Radish Kimchi Recipe (KKakdugi)

-This spicy Korean Radish Kimchi Recipe (also known as kkakdugi) is salty, crunchy, and oh-so satisfying as a side or a quick snack.
-It also features gut-healthy probiotics and ingredients that boost your metabolism.
+This spicy Korean Radish Kimchi is salty, crunchy, and oh-so-satisfying, with gut-healthy probiotics and ingredients that boost your metabolism!
+Find out how to make this simple kkakdugi kimchi yourself!

 Ingredients